Donald Fixico

-Donald Fixico is a Native American American writer and intellectual.
+Donald Fixico is a Native American writer and intellectual.
 He is a Distinguished Foundation Professor of History at Arizona State University.
 Previously, he was the Thomas Bowlus Distinguished Professor of American Indian History, CLAS Scholar and the founding Director of the Center for Indigenous Nations Studies at the University of Kansas.

 He is a policy historian and ethno-historian.

 Background

 Fixico is an enrolled member of the Sac & Fox Nation and descendant of the Shawnee, Muscogee, and Seminole people.